-2. This process of converting an employment relationship into one of "partnership" is not automatic but the Gurage show a marked preference for the latter.
+^{2.} This process of converting an employment relationship into one of "partnership" is not automatic but the Gurage show a marked preference for the latter.
 While it is impossible to know exactly why this is the case, a partial explanation may be inferred from the form that a partnership agreement will take.
 Such an agreement will usually be in the form of a Gurda.
 This institution will be more fully discussed below; however, this term is usually translated as a "bond of friendship."
-Any act taken by one of the parties against the interest of a quasi supernatural nature such as illness to one's family, loss of possessions, even death.
+Any act taken by one of the parties against the interest of the other is considered as a very serious breach of one's obligations, incurring penalties of a quasi supernatural nature such as illness to one's family, loss of possessions, even death.
 If such a bond is too serious for a mere employment situation, this may explain the advantage to the merchant in making his employee a partner.
 On the other hand, the fact that a "bond of friendship" is involved would preclude its use between strangers.